revsmoke/scanplan/README.md

 - Note: This sample code project is associated with WWDC22 session [10127: Create parametric 3D room scans with RoomPlan](https://developer.apple.com/wwdc22/10127).

+You need to run this sample code project on a physical device.

 ## Configure the sample code project

-Set the run destination to an iOS 16 device with a LiDAR Scanner.
-This sample app requires augmented reality, so it doesn't support Simulator.
+Set the run destination to a device running iOS 16 or later with a LiDAR Scanner.